Vet Partners Group Limited

 • Use of external advisers where necessary

-1. Attitude of the Group towards Tax Planning and level of Risk
+2. Attitude towards Tax Planning and level of Risk

 The attitude to tax planning of the Group is to ensure that the Group complies efficiently with all legal requirements and that any planning undertaken aligns to the overall commercial activity of the Group.